-- 6.16 The second RfR relates to the absence of a legal agreement to secure contributions.
+6.14 The second RfR relates to the absence of a legal agreement to secure contributions.
 The Council will present evidence to show that in the absence of a S106 agreement the development would fail to adequately mitigate its effect upon local services and infrastructure.
-As such the proposal would fail to comply with Policies 1 and 143B of the Local Plan and the Framework 2021.
-Parties are in discussions with a view of securing a legal agreement. - 6.17 The Council is of the view and will demonstrate that VSC do not exist to the extent that they would clearly outweigh the harm to the Green Belt by reason of inappropriateness and other harm that would result from the Appeal Proposal (North).
+As such the proposal would fail to comply with Policies 1 and 143B of the

+Local Plan and the Framework 2021.
+Parties are in discussions with a view of securing a legal agreement.
+It is assumed this element will be resolved.

+6.15 In summary, the Council is of the view and will demonstrate that VSC do not exist to the extent that they would clearly outweigh the harm to the Green Belt by reason of inappropriateness and other harm that would result from the Appeal Proposal (South).